Young woman during a video chat.

 What if I accidentally download malware?

 What if you make a mistake and don’t realize that you’ve downloaded a malicious file?
 With Norton protection, you don’t have to worry.
-If a threat does get through, the multiple security layers in Norton protection all work together to defend in different ways, to help keep your computer free of malware, even if you accidentally downloaded it.
+If a threat does get through, the multiple security layers in Norton protection all work together to defend in different ways and help keep your computer free of malware, even if you accidentally downloaded it.
 You also have support from Norton experts as part of your Norton subscription, so you can always reach out for help if you think your computer has malware.

 Woman doing yoga at home.

-Webcam Safety
+Webcam safety

-Help protect yourself from becoming a victim of webcam hacking
+Help protect yourself from becoming a victim of webcam hacking.

 Webcam hacking is one of many types of online threats.
 To help protect your PC against webcam hacking specifically and malware in general, use security software with a built-in feature to help guard against unwanted webcam access.
 SafeCam, part of Norton 360, gives you webcam protection as part of an advanced suite of security protection for your PC.